arcadesdude/BRU/README.md

   This skips the Windows Restore Point creation attempt which is on by default.

-`-dry- dr- dryrun -detect -detectonly -whatif`
+`-dry -dr -dryrun -detect -detectonly -whatif`

   Dry Run / Detect Only / WhatIf mode will not remove anything but show you what your -include and -exclude (and -specialcases) filters will target if you're working on trying to target just specific software to be removed.